Elon Musk Greenlit a Misleading Video About Tesla

 The California Department of Motor Vehicles accused Tesla of misleading customers about its driver-assistance systems.
 A Tesla customer in California subsequently sought class-action status for a lawsuit against the company based on deceptive marketing.

-If you have been injured in a collision involving a Tesla “self-driving” vehicle, contact Aratta Law Firm at (818) 550-1111.
+If you have been injured in a collision involving a Tesla “self-driving” vehicle, contact a Glendale car accident attorney at Aratta Law Firm at (818) 550-1111.